 Figure 1.35: Number of unique IDs in the cleaned DataFrame

 From the preceding output, we can see that we have successfully eliminated duplicates, as the number of unique IDs is equal to the number of rows.
 Now take a breath and pat yourself on the back.
 That was a whirlwind introduction to quite a few pandas techniques for indexing and characterizing data.
 Now that we've filtered out the duplicate IDs, we're in a position to start looking at the actual data itself: the features, and eventually, the response.

-We'll walk you through this process.
+After completing this exercise, save your progress as follows, to a CSV (comma-separated value) file.
+Notice we don't include the index of the DataFrame when saving, as this is not necessary and can create extra columns when we load it later.

+df_clean_1.to_csv('../Data/df_clean_1.csv', index=False)

 Exercise 5: Exploring and Cleaning the Data